Gajar ka Halwa, Quick Gajar Halwa Recipe

 by Tarla Dalal

-Gajar ka Halwa has a traditional charm that continues to please every generation of Indians!
-Here is a quick and tasty version of Gajar ka Halwa made using the pressure cooker.
+gajar ka halwa recipe has a traditional charm that continues to please every generation of Indians!
+Here is a quick gajar ka halwa recipe made using the pressure cooker.

 Cooked in milk, the carrots acquire a rich taste and melt-in-the-mouth texture, which are intensified by the addition of mava.
-Because milk and mawa are used, the recipe does not require much ghee, yet it has the same old rich taste and luxuriant mouth-feel.
+Because milk and mawa are used, the quick gajar ka halwa recipe does not require much ghee, yet it has the same old rich taste and luxuriant mouth-feel.

 Indian sweets can be enjoyed anytime of the year, but there are a few age-old recipes that comes to life every year during festival times, like Til Laddu is a popular sweet during Makar Sankranti, lord Ganesha is worshipped during Ganesh Chaturthi lovingly with his favourite delicacies like Modak and Churma Ladoo and then there is Jalebi that is enjoyed along with fafda on Dassera day, Maharashtrians make Puran Poli for Gudi Padwa and Kaju Katli and Mawa Karanji are much sought after during Diwali.

 Do check out our entire recipe collection of Traditional Indian Sweets.